u-verma/serialization/README.md

  - For a `transient` variable compiler ignore the original value and save its default value to the serialized Object.
  - `static` variable is not part of Instance hence they don't participate in the serialization.
  During Deserialization compiler read there value from class level memory.
- - `Imp Note` If run the below code in the same JVM, the `Re-Initialized` will get printed as during the deserialization JVM will be able to read the value from static data memory which will be shared by each object.
+ - `Imp Note` If run the below code in the same JVM, the `Re-Initialized` will get printed, as during the deserialization JVM will be able to read the value from static data memory which will be shared by each object.
  - If the deserialization performed in another JVM then the default value `initialized` will be printed for static variable.
  - During serialization static member should be handled carefully else it will give unexpected behavior and hard to debug.